Yamato-class battleship: Yamato

 was ordered in March 1937, laid down 4 November 1937, launched 8 August 1940, and commissioned 16 December 1941.
 She underwent training exercises until 27 May 1942, when the vessel was deemed "operable" by Admiral Isoroku Yamamoto.
 Joining the 1st Battleship Division, Yamato served as the flagship of the Japanese Combined Fleet during the Battle of Midway in June 1942, yet did not engage enemy forces during the battle.
 The next two years were spent intermittently between Truk and Kure naval bases, with her sister ship Musashi replacing Yamato as the flagship of the Combined Fleet.
-During this time period, Yamato, as part of the 1st Battleship Division, deployed on multiple occasions to counteract American carrier-raids on Japanese island bases.
+During this time, Yamato, as part of the 1st Battleship Division, deployed on multiple occasions to counteract American carrier raids on Japanese island bases.
 On 25 December 1943, she suffered major torpedo damage at the hands of and was forced to return to Kure for repairs and structural upgrades.